 Tell us what the product is for

-FLR says: "Setting a higher standard for entry level footwear, our newly re-designed F-35 III, sports a minimalist and classic, yet fresh look, with a supple stretch resistant upper that hugs your foot like a second skin.
+FLR says, "Setting a higher standard for entry level footwear, our newly redesigned F-35 III sports a minimalist design and a classic & clean look, with a stretch resistant upper that hugs your foot like a second skin.

 Tell us some more about the technical aspects of the product?